Blendify/blender-manual/blender_docs/manual/interface/window_system/regions.rst

 Resizing regions works the same way as :doc:`/interface/window_system/areas` by dragging its border.

-To hide a region scale it down to zero.
+To hide a region scale it down to nothing.
 A hidden region leaves a little plus sign (see picture).
 By :kbd:`LMB` on this, the region will reappear.